LMFinish/Lily-Injector/README.md

 "Cannot read instruction/value from line %d.
 Halting job":
 Make sure all lines point to and target correct addresses/values, are correctly aligned and don't contain any extra spaces.

+"Possible whitespace, junk data, or non-bytecode:"
+Make sure that codes.txt contains PowerPC Gekko bytecode only, without spaces or other invalid characters.

 # To-Do
 - A GUI version